 If you suffer from very cracked nipples, the worst thing you can do is put them up against a cotton breast pad and stick yourself to the pad…ouch!
 These fantastic silver cups will provide a safe place for tender nipples.
 Silverette are a great brand - you can get them from Amazon.

 Just because you’re feeding doesn’t mean you have to wear frumpy, horrible granny pants!
 Whenever us girls are feeling less than our best, a good makeover is always a guaranteed way to pick us up.
-A good pair of maternity bras and pants, with the added bonus of decent support, will make you look and feel great (and also prevent you getting granny titties once it’s all said and done!)
+A good pair of maternity bras and pants, with the added bonus of decent support, will make you look and feel great (and also prevent you getting granny titties once it’s all said and done!).

 Buy glass bottles instead of plastic ones for freezing your expressed milk.
 (Tommee Tippee do a good range.)
 There will be less opportunity for anything toxic that might be in the plastic to leach into the milk.
 Milk expands a bit as it freezes so don’t fill it more than 2/3 full.

-11. Water bottles
+11. Water Bottles

-Nothing will more directly impact your ability to feed than being fully hydrated.
+Nothing will more directly impact your ability to feed than not being fully hydrated.
 Breastfeeding is thirsty work!
 I suggest having three really big water bottles ready.
-Take one or two with you in your hospital bag as you’ll need to drink 4-6 liters of water a day while breastfeeding, and trust me you only want to get up once or bother the midwives once to get you water.
+Take one or two with you in your hospital bag as you’ll need to drink 4-6 litres of water a day while breastfeeding, and trust me you only want to get up once or bother the midwives once to get you water.

-So drink girl drink.
+So drink girl, drink.